DYCT-DTV

 DYCT-DTV (channel 31) is a television station in Metro Cebu, Philippines, serving as the Visayas flagship of Broadcast Enterprises and Affiliated Media, Inc..
 The station maintains a transmitter facility at Babag Hills, Cebu City.

 History

 It was started as Cinema Television (or CTV-31) in 1993.
-It was also the first UHF station to be inspired by a movie television.
-And on year 1997, it had its broadcast rights form E!, an American-cable network channel that features fashion and lifestyle show, which is lately known as E!
+It was also the first UHF station.
+In 1997, it had its broadcast rights form E!, an American-cable network channel that features fashion and lifestyle show, later known as E!
 Philippines.
-But in the year 2003, RMN decided to cancel its operation to TV network, citing financial constraints and poor ratings.
+In 2003 however, RMN decided to cancel its operations for the TV network, citing financial constraints and poor ratings.